StormyFairweather/Paradox-Engine/docs/core.md

 # Core Documents (Tier 1)

-This section contains the canonical Tier-1 materials: the Explanatory Overlay and the Rosetta document.
+This section contains the canonical Tier-1 materials: the Mathematical Core and the Rosetta document.
 These are **interpretive formalism** — they do **not** produce numerical predictions for physical systems by themselves.
 They provide the vocabulary, symbolic mapping, and a readable translation of the PE math for non-specialists.

 ### The Rosetta — what it *is*